-disAbility resources and accommodations are available to allow the full participation of students with disabilities in all programs and services of the college. disAbility resources may include, but are not limited to, the following: facilitating physical accessibility on campus; academic degree or course requirements may be modified in certain instances to ensure full participation; alternate methods of testing and evaluation are available for students whose disability require such methods; and, auxiliary aids and services are available for students with impaired sensory, manual, speaking, or processing skills.
-Student Support Services is responsible for coordinating all disAbility resources.
+disAbility Resources, including academic adjustments and accommodations, are available to allow the full participation of students with disabilities in all programs and services of the college. disAbility Resources may include, but are not limited to, the following: facilitating physical accessibility on campus; academic degree or course requirements may be modified in certain instances to ensure full participation; alternate methods of testing and evaluation are available for students whose disability require such methods; and, auxiliary aids and services are available for students with impaired sensory, manual, speaking, or processing skills.
+Student Support Services is responsible for coordinating all disAbility Resources.
 Students with disabilities are encouraged to contact a counselor in Student Support Services as early as possible to arrange for and receive accommodations.
 In addition, Student Support Services will facilitate a student's communication with instructors regarding disclosure of his or her disability and accommodations needed.